Tardog/dw-site-tools/README.md

 # DW Site Tools

-A package for [Sublime Text 3](https://www.sublimetext.com/3) that allows import/export of Adobe Dreamweaver™ site settings files (.STE) into Sublime Text projects.
+A package for [Sublime Text 3](https://www.sublimetext.com/3) that allows import/export of Adobe Dreamweaver™ site settings files (.STE) from/to Sublime Text projects.

 (S)FTP settings can be exported to/from sftp-config.json files for the [Sublime SFTP package](https://wbond.net/sublime_packages/sftp).